CptPoesn/TBC-SoftwareProject/README.md

 # TBC-SoftwareProject
-The repo for the software project for the "Language, Action, Perception" software project.
+The repo for the software project for the "Language, Action, Perception".

-Relevant directories to replicate:
-- `Baseline Models`
-- `datahandling`